themotleycoder/rpi5-coraltpu-frigate/README.md

 cd /frigate
 ```

-Paste the provide YAML file and now edit it
+Paste the provide YAML file and now edit it:

 ```sudo nano config.yml```